 - Pull out ChromeOS completely and install Linux.

-- Using crouton script-Install Linux side-by-side with the ChromeOS.
+- Using crouton script-Install Linux side-by-side with ChromeOS.

-Here we’ll be pursuing the third method that is installing Linux side-by-side on the Chrome OS.
+Here we’ll be pursuing the third method which is installing Linux side-by-side on the Chrome OS.

 Installing a Linux distro on Chrome